Butcher Blocks

 Finishes

-This oil is safe for food contact and is FDA Compliant.
+(Our oil is safe for food contact and is FDA Compliant)

 __________________________________________________________________________________________

-This link will take you to a video about the proper care of your oiled butcher block's surface.
+This link will take you to a video on proper care of your oiled butcher block surface.

 __________________________________________________________________________________________